 “The Post” dramatizes the Washington Post’s decision to print the Pentagon Papers—Department of Defense documents that chronicled the United States’ involvement in Vietnam and revealed how the Johnson Administration misled Congress and the public on the nature of the conflict.
 The decision to publish the illegally obtained documents raised a host of constitutional concerns, balancing freedom of expression against governmental claims of national security.

-The analyses of the film’s lessons, the importance of New York Times v.
-Unites States, and the meaning of prior restraint may be found here.
+First Amendment Watch has analyzed the film’s lessons, the importance of New York Times v.
+Unites States, and the meaning of prior restraint.

 Launched this fall, First Amendment Watch (www.FirstAmendmentWatch.org) tracks contemporary threats to the freedoms of speech, press, assembly, and petition, posting stories as they arise, along with related content to better inform the conversation.
 Through daily updates, analysis, access to relevant legal cases, and historical background, First Amendment Watch includes extensive resources for educators, journalists, and a thoughtful public eager to keep up with current controversies and understand how First Amendment principles apply to them.